[Adventure] The Atheneum of Yearning (2017)

 I was rolling my eyes and biting my lips like a jaded pornstarlet about to enter into the weakest of gangbangs when I saw the hand-scribbled (yet useful, credit where it is due) map of the library but something immediately stood out.
 There is a list of responses for the home owner.
 Breaking in often causes him to fortify the house.
 The home-owner demands a cut of anything the adventurers carry out of his tunnel.
 The neighbours respond so and so.
 Killing the owner will do this and that.
 These are intelligent and useful guidelines included for adventures that are actually meant to be played.

-We get a rumour table but it’s weak as shit.
-Only d6 rumours, and all of them true and vague.
+We get a rumor table but it’s weak as shit.
+Only d6 rumors, and all of them true and vague.
 Some kind of wizard heresy going on…or something, it was a bunch of rebels, the army could not kill them and that’s why they locked em in etc. etc.

 Needed specificity, a problem that does not persist throughout the rest of the adventure.
 A shame.